Brittany Brown: Honors

 In 1994, Brown was inducted into the Cauliflower Alley Club along with other female inductees Candi Devine, Sherri Martel, Kitty Adams, and Susan Green as well as male inductees Gorilla Monsoon and Pedro Morales.
 She was also the first female to be elected as an officer of the club under then-President Lou Thesz.

 Brown was on the Board of The LIWA run by The Fabulous Moolah and Mae Young, and was honored by the organization before becoming an Officer.

 In 2013 Brown was inducted into the New England Professional Wrestling Hall of Fame.

 Brown was also honored with the ISPW Lifetime Achievement Award in 2022.

 Other work

 Brown was very closely linked to Queen frontman Freddie Mercury from her mid-teens until his death in 1991.
-She met him when he personally chose her for a music video when she was 15.
+She met him when he personally chose her for the music video of their song "Body Language" when she was 15.
 She went on to perform in many Queen videos as well as for other bands including Aerosmith, Bad Company, The Eagles and Guns and Roses across almost four decades.
 She was also partnered with Aerosmith singer Steven Tyler from 1993-1997.
 As of early 2025, Brown is the newest DJ on FunLand Radio and is currently in a relationship with one of Dog the Bounty Hunter’s sons.